see-k/dontWreckMyHouse/README.md

 ### Notes
  Project will have an additional HTML page with additional explanation on methods and classes [link](todo)

+### Glossary
+####Guest
+A customer.
+Someone who wants to book a place to stay.
+Guest data is provided via a zip download.

+####Host
+The accommodation provider.
+Someone who has a property to rent per night.
+Host data is provided.

+####Location
+A rental property.
+In Don't Wreck My House, Location and Host are combined.
+The application enforces a limit on one Location per Host, so we can think of a Host and Location as a single thing.

+####Reservation
+One or more days where a Guest has exclusive access to a Location (or Host).
+Reservation data is provided.

+####Adminstrator
+The application user.
+Guests and Hosts don't book their own Reservations.
+The Administrator does it for them.

 #### Data Information